 Capital - Minsk

-The number of resident population at the beginning of 2010 - 9480.2 thousand people
+The resident population at the beginning of 2010 was 9480.2 thousand people

-It borders with Latvia, Lithuania, Poland, Russia, Ukraine.
+It borders with Latvia, Lithuania, Poland, Russia, and Ukraine.

 Minsk is the capital of Belarus (since 1919), the administrative center of the Minsk region and the Minsk region (while not being part of them), a hero city.
-The largest transport hub, political, economic, cultural and scientific center of the country.
+The largest transport hub, political, economic, cultural and science Center countries.
 The city is located

 geographical